 After this change, the next time you create a project or a new environment with this stack, the example of Terraform file to put in the Git

-config branch will be displayed, letting the user to specify is own configuration:
+config branch will be displayed, letting the user specify is own configuration:

 Then it will be automatically pushed into his config repository

-Unfortunatly this does not apply to an existing env, this is why we created the config branch and put manually this file in the commands above.
+Unfortunately, this does not apply to an existing env, and this is why we created the config branch and manually put this file in the commands above.

 Now to make your pipeline take into account, you need to apply the concept of merging

-config that you will defined in the pipeline with the following changes:
+config that you will define in the pipeline with the following changes: